Railway post office: History

-RPO car interiors, which at first consisted of solid wood furniture and fixtures, would also soon be redesigned.
+RPO car interiors, which at first consisted of solid wood furniture and fixtures, were soon redesigned to support their new purpose.
 In 1879, an RMS employee named Charles R. Harrison developed a new set of fixtures that soon gained widespread use.
 Harrison's design consisted of hinged, cast-iron fixtures that could be unfolded and set up in a number of configurations to hold mail pouches, racks and a sorting table as needed for specific routes.
 The fixtures were also designed so they could be folded away completely to provide a wholly open space to carry general baggage and express shipments as needed by the railroads.
 Harrison followed through with manufacturing his design at a factory he opened in Fond du Lac, Wisconsin in 1881.

-The July 1, 1862, Pacific Railroad Act signed by President Lincoln established government funding for the construction of a railroad from the Missouri River to the Pacific Ocean with the express idea of opening a main line mail route across the western frontier.
+The July 1, 1862, Pacific Railroad Act signed by President Lincoln established government funding for the construction of a railroad from the Missouri River to the Pacific Ocean in order to open a main line mail route across the western frontier.
 The act was officially entitled "AN ACT to aid in the construction of a railroad and telegraph line from the Missouri river to the Pacific Ocean, and to secure to the government the use of the same for postal, military, and other purposes".
-The Act opened the door to government funded railroad mail routes across the American continent.
+The Act authorized government-funded railroad mail routes across the American continent.

 By the 1880s, railway post office routes were operating on the vast majority of passenger trains in the United States.
 A complex network of interconnected routes allowed mail to be transported and delivered in a remarkably short time.
 As many as a dozen clerks might work in a single RPO car, although fewer would be required if part of the car was used for transport of previously sorted mail or (often in a separate compartment) express and baggage.

-Railway mail clerks were subjected to stringent training and ongoing testing of details regarding their handling of the mail.
+Railway mail clerks were subjected to stringent training and regular testing of details regarding their handling of the mail.
 On a given RPO route, each clerk was expected to know not only the post offices and rail junctions along the route, but also specific local delivery details within each of the larger cities served by the route.
 Periodic testing demanded both accuracy and speed in sorting mail, and a clerk scoring only 96% accuracy would likely receive a warning from the Railway Mail Service division superintendent.
 Interurban and Streetcar systems were also known to operate RPOs.
-The Boston Elevated Railway car being noted as making circuits of the city to pick up mail.
+The Boston Elevated Railway car was noted for making circuits of the city to pick up mail.

 In the United States, RPO cars (also known as mail cars or postal cars) were equipped and staffed to handle most back-end postal processing functions.
 First class mail, magazines and newspapers were all sorted, cancelled when necessary, and dispatched to post offices in towns along the route.
-Registered mail was also handled, and the foreman in charge was required to carry a regulation pistol while on duty to discourage theft of the mail.
+Registered mail was also handled.
+The foreman in charge was required to carry a regulation pistol while on duty to discourage theft of the mail.